ericbullen/monte_carlo/README.md

 $ make build
 ```

+You have to be able to code a bit of Python- the scenario rules the simulator uses for each run is defined in the `run_experiment` function.

 From there, you can run the docker container by passing the 3 env vars below (adjusting as desired):

 ```shell